finsberg/fenics-plotly/docs/installation.rst

 Virtual environment
 -------------------

 Before you install any packages it is recommended that you create a virtual environment.
-You can do this using the built in :code:`venv` module.
+You can do this using the built in `venv`_ module.
-It is also possible to use the :code:`virtualenv` package which can be installed with :code:`pip`.
+It is also possible to use the `virtualenv`_ package which can be installed with `pip`_.

 .. code-block:: console